dymmond/asyncz/docs/triggers.md

 ## DateTrigger

-The DateTrigger is the simplest way of scheduling a job.
-It schedules a job to be executed once at a given time.
+The DateTrigger is the simplest way of scheduling a task.
+It schedules a task to be executed once at a given time.

 **alias** - `date`

 ### Parameters

-* **run_at** - The date/time to run the job at.
+* **run_at** - The date/time to run the task at.

     <sup>Default: `None`</sup>